Skip to content

 { "seq": 6, "type": "local_tool_call", "data": { "toolUseId": "tu_z", "name": "fs_read_file", "args": { "path": "/etc/hosts" }, "kind": "mcp_local", "mcpServer": "fs", "mcpToolName": "fs_read_file", "mcpServerInfo": { "name": "mcp-server-filesystem", "version": "0.4.1" } } }

-// echo of the SDK's POSTed tool-result, persisted for replay
+// echo of the SDK's POSTed tool-result, persisted for replay.
+Any `files` carry only

 { "seq": 7, "type": "local_tool_result_in", "data": { "toolUseId": "tu_x", "output": "127.0.0.1 ..." } }